patrickkunka/mixitup/docs/mixitup.Config.md

 A string of one or more space-seperated properties to which transitions will be applied for all filtering animations.

-properties can be listed any order or combination, although they will be applied in a specific predefined order to produce consistent results.
+Properties can be listed any order or combination, although they will be applied in a specific predefined order to produce consistent results.

-For more information about the available effects, please see our tutorial on customising MixItUp's animation options, or experiment with our sandbox demo.
+To learn more about available effects, experiment with our <a href="https://www.kunkalabs.com/mixitup/">
+sandbox demo</a> and try out the "Export config" button in the Animation options drop down.

 |Type | Default